by Robert Wilkinson

 Today we celebrate the birthday of one of my favorite folksinger-songwriters, the extremely talented John Gorka.

 As I’ve written in past birthday tributes, this man could do voiceovers for the Angels, as his pipes resonate on some pretty amazing frequencies!
-The first time I heard him was on a Windham Hill Christmas CD about 20 years ago, and his voice immediately got my attention.
+The first time I heard John Gorka (27 July 1958) was on a Windham Hill Christmas CD about 20 years ago, and his voice immediately got my attention.
 His music is haunting, beautiful, humorous, poignant, rowdy, and definitely genuine.

 If you haven't heard him sing, you're in for a major treat.
 As a reviewer once wrote, "His piercing poetic lyrics are as arresting as his vocals... folk heaven."
 Once upon a time, Rolling Stone magazine called him "the preeminent male singer-songwriter of what has been dubbed the New Folk Movement."

-I've done birthday celebrations for a couple of years, and found there are quite a few videos out there.
+I've done birthday celebrations for a few years, and found there are quite a few videos out there.
 They mostly seem from a couple of concerts held in intimate venues, and I suspect one was from a show I attended in West Los Angeles at the ever-fabulous McCabe's Guitar Shop.
+I just saw him in Austin last December, and he’s still in fine form!

 Anyway, prepare to enjoy yourself in concert with one of the great talents of our era!
 As usual, some require more time to buffer than others, but they're all worth the wait.
 If you want the video to open in a new tab, right click on the link.